 MyKick in Action

 All in all, the Burley MyKick is hands-down the easiest and best all-around balance bike on the market.
 Perfect for three-year-olds riding pavement or level dirt trails, MyKick’s impressive trifecta of durability, lack of maintenance and affordability truly makes it one of the best balance bikes for your dollar.
-The MyKick has a MSRP of $129 and comes with a three-year warranty.
+The MyKick has an MSRP of $99 and comes with a three-year warranty.